BorisJung/BorisJung.github.io/index.md

 ### (site under construction)
 # Welcome!

-This site serves as a hub for the documentation and versioning of various projects which I am currently or have been pursuing.
+This site serves as a hub for the documentation and versioning of some of the projects I am currently or have been pursuing.
 Feel free to browse!